justinlovelace/justinlovelace.github.io/index.md

 ---
 layout: single
+classes: wide
 title:
 author_profile: true
 comments: false
 permalink: /
 ---

+<h3 align="center">About</h3>

-Hello!
-I am currently pursuing a Master's degree in the Language Technologies Institute at Carnegie Mellon University.
-I am excited to be conducting research on knowledge base construction with a focus on healthcare applications under the advisement of Dr. Carolyn Rosè.
+I am currently pursuing a Ph.D. in Computer Science at Cornell University.
+I am broadly interested in machine learning and deep learning with a focus on the challenges that arise from model deployment in the real world.
+This includes, for instance, improving model robustness under realistic distributions shifts.
+I am also interested in the science of deep learning, i.e., developing a more principled understanding of deep learning phenomena.
 You can view my publications [here]({{ "/publications/" }}).

+I previously graduated from Carnegie Mellon University with an M.S. in Language Technologies.
+While there, I utilized textual information to develop knowledge graph completion models with greater robustness to sparsity under the advisement of Dr. Carolyn Rosè.
+My studies were supported by Research Fellowships from the university.

-I previously graduated from Texas A&M University with a B.S. in Computer Science and a Minor in Mathematics.
+I completed my undergraduate studies at Texas A&M University and received a B.S. in Computer Science and a Minor in Mathematics.
 During my undergraduate studies, I was fortunate to be supported as a [Craig and Galen Brown Foundation Scholar](http://www.brownfound.org/).
 While there, I conducted research in Clinical NLP with Dr. Bobak Mortazavi.
 Specifically, I worked on mining structured information from clinical notes for adverse outcome prediction and on improving the clinical coherence of abstractive medical report generation.